-Here’s a look at what I got up to during my week there, and I hope it’ll inspire you to give this city a visit because it turned out to be one of my favourite European stops of the summer.
+Here’s a look at what I got up to during my week in Warsaw, and I hope it’ll inspire you to give this city a visit because it turned out to be one of my favourite European stops of the summer.

 Take a historical tour in a Nysa Van